Foods to avoid with autism

 Disclaimer

 Children with autism have strong preferences when it comes to food.
 The tastes, smells, textures, and different colors of food can all be an obstacle to eating.
 This can cause children with autism to avoid certain foods or food groups altogether.
-This can lead to its own set of problems such as not getting enough nutrients or having bouts of constipation.
-However, there are some foods or food ingredients you do in fact want to avoid feeding your child with autism due to the adverse effects.
+This can lead to its own set of problems, such as not getting enough nutrients or having bouts of constipation.
+However, there are some foods or food ingredients you do, in fact, want to avoid feeding your child with autism due to the adverse effects.

 In a nutshell, some foods/food ingredients to avoid with autism are: